mathildasoda/mathildasoda.github.io/index.md

 permalink: /
 ---

-# Writings
-Below are links to the presentations and academic papers I have written.
-Some of which are from class projects.
+Below are links to the presentations and academic papers I have written, what they are for, as well as my incentives for writing them.